Mylo19984/fpl-data-pipeline/README.md

 Final user will get the overview of the best performing players in the current season.

 Project is consisted of:
-- python code (packages used: flask, flask_sqlalchemy, psycopg2-binary, pandas, requests, boto3)
+- python code (packages used: flask, flask_sqlalchemy, psycopg2-binary, pandas, requests, boto3, selenium)
 - airflow run locally on docker
 - aws s3 bucket
 - aws rds postgre db